digitalcytometry/cytospace/README.md

 We highly recommend you install this package, which provides a fast implementation of the default core optimization algorithm within CytoSPACE.
 However, some systems may not accommodate it as it requires CPU support for AVX2 instructions.
 To determine if your system supports this package, it is generally easiest to simply attempt to install it as above.
 If it installs without problems, your system will support it!
 If you run into an error, it is likely your system does not support it, and you can simply use one of the other options we have provided.
 See __Solver options__ below for details.

 ## File formatting
 CytoSPACE requires 5 files as input.
 All files should be provided in tab-delimited tabular input format (saved as .txt) with no double quotations.
-Further formatting details for each input file are specified below:
+Further formatting details for each input file are specified below.
+For helper scripts to prepare input files directly from Seurat objects, refer to the section [Preprocessing: Input file preparation](#preprocessing-input-file-preparation).

 1. __A scRNA-seq gene expression file:__
 - The matrix must be genes (rows) by cells (columns).